Muchogo/Politico/README.md

 # Politico
 ## Project Overview
-The application is meant to help increase transparency and efficiency in the election process.
+This application is meant to help increase transparency and efficiency in the election process.

 To view this site : https://github.com/Muchogo/Politico